hyosungjoo/group-level-XAI/README.md

 This project aims to develop a method for obtaining the group-level interpretation of EEG signals using a compact convolutional neural network (CNN).
 The group-level analysis comprises three procedures: feature extraction, clustering of convolutional filters, and selective interpretation of task-relevant clusters.
 The source code includes clustering of convolutional filters and selective interpretation.
-The source code for feature extraction is available upon reasonable request through email (mywngprud1@gmail.com).
+The source code for feature extraction is available upon reasonable request via email (mywngprud1@gmail.com).

 # Requirements
 * MATLAB >= 2008b